The AMADEUS Trial

 Where the Trial is Open

 The University of Texas MD Anderson Cancer Center, the lead PICI site for this study, started enrolling patients in September 2018.
 The first patient was treated in October.
-The trial has since opened at the University of California, Los Angeles and is expected to open at additional sites in the future.
+The trial has since opened at the Dana-Farber Cancer Institute, Memorial Sloan Kettering Cancer Center, Stanford Medicine, the University of California, Los Angeles and the University of California, San Francisco.

 For more information on this trial (NCT03651271), visit www.clinicaltrials.gov.